HugoValente11/cFS-Kazoo/README.md

 # Prerequisites
 This tool is part of the cFS modified TASTE toolchain (cFS Creator).
 Before we can work with cFS Creator we need tools to be available on the computer and some libraries to compile against.

-1. Install the TASTE VM following the instructions in https://gitrepos.estec.esa.int/taste/taste-setup. <strong>All the following prerequisites assume you are using the TASTE VM.</strong>
+1. Install the TASTE VM following the instructions in https://gitrepos.estec.esa.int/taste/taste-setup. <strong>All the following instructions assume you are using the TASTE VM.</strong>
-2. Replace the misc folder with our modified one following the instructions in [insert repo url](here)
+2. Replace the misc folder with our modified one following the instructions in [cFS misc](https://gitlab.com/HugoSValente/cFS-misc).
-3. Replace kazoo with our modified Kazoo following the instructions in [insert repo url](here)
+3. Replace kazoo with our modified Kazoo following the instructions in [cFS Kazoo](https://gitlab.com/HugoSValente/cFS-Kazoo).
-4. Setup our modified QtCreator environment, cFS Creator, following the instructions in [insert repo url](here)
+4. Setup our modified QtCreator environment, cFS Creator, following the instructions in [cFS Creator](https://gitlab.com/HugoSValente/cfs-creator).
-5. Add the cFS runtime following the instructions in [insert repo url](here)
+5. Add the cFS runtime following the instructions in [TASTE cFS Runtime](https://gitlab.com/HugoSValente/TASTE_cFS_Runtime).
-6. Replace the local configuration files for Qt with our modified ones following the instructions in [insert repo url](here)
+6. Replace the local configuration files for Qt with our modified ones following the instructions in [cFS Local Config](https://gitlab.com/HugoSValente/cfs-local-config).

 # How to use
 It works exactly the same way as the original TASTE version.
 You can use the `taste` command to create a new project and it should load the modified QtCreator environment, cFS Creator.